-The minor project is considered as a stepping stone in implementing Major projects.
+The minor project is considered as a stepping stone in implementing major project of sixth semester.
 Hence students should plan and organize their minor projects meticulously and necessary discussions and planning should be done so as to achieve this objective.
-The following guidelines should be adhered to:
+Up to design is expected to complete as a part of minor project, The following guidelines should be adhered to:

-- Team size should preferably be three with a maximum limit of 4 members. - Individual projects may be permitted in exceptional cases, for valid reasons - Minor Projects should be purely internal in nature. - No restriction on tools/platform/language chosen should be made. - Internal guide(s) should be assigned to each team. - Two interim reports(one after analysis and another after design) should be submitted to internal guides. - The number of records to be submitted is limited to team size + one (Departmental copy).
-Hard binding of reports is optional. - The report format guidelines used to document Major Projects should be followed for making the final report and evaluation will be made on the same grounds.
+- Team size should preferably be three with a maximum limit of 4 members. • - Individual projects may be permitted in exceptional cases, for valid reasons • - Minor Projects should be purely internal in nature. • - No restriction on tools/platform/language chosen should be made. • - Internal guide(s) should be assigned to each team. • - Two interim reports (one after analysis and another after design) should be submitted to • internal guides. - The number of records to be submitted is limited to team size + one (Departmental copy). • Hard binding of reports is optional. - The report format guidelines used to document Major Projects should be followed for • making the final report and evaluation will be made on the same grounds.